EddyRivasLab/hmmer/README.md

 depends on the Easel library, also at [github](https://github.com/EddyRivasLab/easel).

-We don't intend github to be a source of "official" HMMER release code.
-Our release tarballs bundle up some convenient stuff that you have to be able to create for yourself if you're trying to do it from our github repository.

 ### to download and build the current source code release:

-Various tarballs of pre-compiled executables and source code for a variety of systems are available at [hmmer.org](http://hmmer.org), but it is also straightforward to download and build from source on most
-systems:

 ```bash
    % wget http://eddylab.org/software/hmmer3/3.2/hmmer-3.2.tar.gz